BurntSushi/rebar/README.md

 out of it.
 * Tcl's regex library is something I've benchmarked in the past and I recall it also being extraordinarily slow.
 So I'm not sure if it's worth it?
-Also, does anyone still use Tcl?
+Also, does anyone still choosing Tcl for new projects in production?

 I think the main criteria for inclusion are:

 * Someone has to actually be using the regex engine for something.
 It's not scalable to include every regex engine someone threw up on GitHub five years ago that isn't being maintained and nobody is using.
 * The build process for the regex engine needs to be somewhat reasonable, or it needs to somehow be maintained by someone else.
-For example, we don't build Python's regex engine.
-Instead, we just require that Python be installed.
+For example, we don't build Python's regex engine or ICU.
+Instead, we just require that Python or ICU be installed by some other means, with Python being made available via the `python` binary, and ICU being made available via `pkg-config`.